GlorifiedPig/Luafinding/README.md

 # Luafinding

 Luafinding is an A* module written in Lua with the main purposes being ease of use & optimization.

 ### Performance Tests

 To run a performance test yourself, see `performance/performance.lua`.
-Move `luafinding.lua`, `vector.lua` and `heap.lua` to that folder and run `performance.lua` in your console.
+Move all the Lua files in `src/` to that folder and run `performance.lua` in your console.
 Here are my performance results:

 ```md
 > luajit performance.lua